 - Be friendly – without expecting to be best friends.
 You do not have to be best friends with your roommate.
 It’s awesome if it happens, but, if not, that is okay, too.
 Just stay friendly with each other and you’ll be fine!

 - Room change requests are not granted except for emergency purposes, beginning with the time assignments are sent through the second week of classes.
 You should take the time to get to know your roommate and discuss the things that are important to you.
 When you arrive on campus, you and your roommate will be asked to complete a roommate agreement by your community advisor.
 It is imperative to complete this agreement.

 - While students may request a change of building assignment, these requests cannot be guaranteed.
 If we can make a change prior to arrival, you will be notified.

 - During the school year, students who are interested in a room change should discuss this option with their community advisor or residence director.
 There are limited opportunities for room changes, particularly in the first-year residence halls.
 If your request is due to a roommate conflict, mediation will be the first step with your CA or RD.

-Please reference this link to learn about the many services that we provide for our residents.
+Please reference the list of services to learn about the many services and amenities that we provide for our residents.